The Darkness Within

-"I had it sent to me from France," she said after she had gotten her blush under control and looked at the two.
+"I had it sent to me from France," she said and looked at the two.
 "I recommend it for you; they make very nice robes, just the way you want it."

 "What do you say, Lucius dear?
 Care to fit me with one?"
 Priscus asked, squeezing the man's arm.

 "I would love to," Lucius said.
 "Only for you."